happsie/filewatcher/README.md

 	watcher.HandlerFunc(pkg.Created, func(event pkg.WatchEvent) {
 		slog.Info("created - handler 1", "event", event)
 	})
-	watcher.Start() // Blocking call, use go before to spin it up on a new go routine }
+	watcher.Watch() // Blocking call, use go before to spin it up on a new go routine }
 ```